Skip to main content

 Incredibly tough and resilient, the spider plant can withstand even the most neglectful plant parents.
 It likes to dry out completely between sessions of watering, but when you do water it, be sure you soak it thoroughly.
 This plant can survive in both low and high light conditions, but keep it out of direct sunlight.

 Caring for indoor plants during the winter can lift your mood, purify your air, and increase the humidity levels in your home during those notoriously dry winter months.
-With any of these seven houseplant options, you can reap the benefits of an indoor garden all season long.
+With any of these seven houseplant options, you can reap the benefits of a healthy indoor garden all season long.

 Veronica Sparks